How to Grow and Care for Hollyhocks

 Picking Varieties That Thrive

-When selecting hollyhocks, consider bloom time and height.
-Taller varieties create dramatic vertical accents near walls or fences, while shorter ones work well along pathways or in front of taller perennials.
-Choosing a mix of colors adds depth and visual interest throughout the growing season.
+When I choose hollyhocks, I always think about bloom time and plant height.
+Taller varieties create stunning vertical accents against brick walls, fences, and garden borders, while shorter types work beautifully along pathways or mixed in front of taller perennials.
+One of my favorite hollyhock care tips is planting a mix of bloom colors together because it creates so much depth and charm throughout the growing season.
+Deep maroons, pale pinks, creamy whites, and bright reds all give the garden that layered cottage-style look I love.

 Image illustrates hollyhocks.